-School climate surveys and pulse check surveys (completed multiple times throughout the year) by teachers reveal a high level of teacher satisfaction in their job and feel supported by the administration.
+School climate surveys by teachers reveal a high level of teacher satisfaction in their job and feel supported by the administration.

 Demographic and Financial:Summarize the demographic and financial trends and patterns observed by the team while completing this section of the report.
 What are the important trends and patterns that will support the identification of student, teacher, and leader needs?